iivanoo/covid-apps-observer/data/data_se/reports/resources/se.kry.android___3.26/report.md

 > Did speak with a doctor quickly, however had to go to another physician to match treatment with the diagnosis<br> :date: __2020-03-29 14:03:32__

 > Usually quite nice to save long waiting at the VC, in particular with restless kids.
 But last time was bad: we suspected hand-foot-mouth but didn't want to bias them.
 They diagnosed a combo of fungi and rash and prescribed 1 cream for each.
 2 days later dagis let's us pick him up, had to go to VC and of course it was HFM...
 That should have been obvious and more logical imo, cannot believe they missed it.<br> :date: __2020-02-10 07:03:49__

-> Meetings disconnect due to doctors bad reception.
-I've spent a long time waiting several times and got connected.
-No customer service available unless you spend time on a phone...<br> :date: __2020-02-05 10:00:08__